mexico86/mxco86-website/content/articles/exploring_with_wardley_maps.md

 -   For some more in-depth discussion of representing sub-system components within maps see [this excellent article](https://latticecut.github.io/wardleymaps/2020/01/05/structural-deepening.html) which discusses the evolution of components in a jet engine

+_Thanks to David Lindsay for reading drafts of this article_